IRA Charitable Rollover & Stock Gifts

 The gift of an appreciated asset, often common stock or mutual fund shares, is a valuable way to make a contribution to a charitable organization and receive tax benefits based on the value of the asset(s).

-A gift of stock can bring meaningful financial and tax benefits to both you and KMUW.
-Wichita State University Foundation works with KMUW to process all stock gifts.
-Stock transfer instructions are available here and include DTC and account number as well as Wichita State University Foundation tax ID number (48-6121167).
-Please be sure to notify KMUW of your gift intent when you notify your broker, so that we can ensure the gift will be properly credited to KMUW.
-Call or email Jessica Treadwell with type and shares amount of stock to be sent:
+Please be sure to notify KMUW of your gift intent when you notify your broker by sending us a copy of your delivery instructions so that we can ensure the gift will be properly credited to KMUW.
+Mail to or call:

 Jessica Treadwell | Director of Development and Donor Relations